mmdagent-ex/site-doc/content.en/docs/00_build.md

 - libomp
 - librdkafka

 Build with CMake.
-The executable and plugins will be generated under the Release/ directory.
+The executable and plugins will be output under the Release/ directory.

 ```shell
 cd MMDAgent-EX